bqworks/accordion-slider-jquery/docs/api.md

 Sets the aspect ratio of the accordion.
 The accordion will set its height depending on what value its width has, so that this ratio is maintained.
 For this reason, the set 'height' might be overridden.

 This property can be used only when 'responsiveMode' is set to 'custom'.
-When it's set to 'auto', the 'aspectRatio' needs to remain to -1.
+When it's set to 'auto', the 'aspectRatio' needs to remain -1.

 *Default value:* -1 (determined by the ratio of the set 'width' and 'height')